oblivia-simplex/Narrativity/1_joyce.md

 8 Samuel Beckett: **Proust** (Calder and Boyars, London) p.32 9 "Trem Neul," section XLII.
-The complete text will be included in my forthcoming collected poems, **with the first dream of fire they hunt the cold** (New Writers\' Press, Dublin, 1999).
-The title is from a phrase in the Irish language, meaning \"through my dreams\".
+The complete text will be included in my forthcoming collected poems, **with the first dream of fire they hunt the cold** (New Writers' Press, Dublin, 1999).
+The title is from a phrase in the Irish language, meaning "through my dreams".
-10 I have in mind the first chapters of Bruno Snell\'s **The Discovery of the Mind** (Harper and Row, New York), and of E.R.Dodds **The Greeks and the Irrational** (University of California Press, California).
+10 I have in mind the first chapters of Bruno Snell's **The Discovery of the Mind** (Harper and Row, New York), and of E.R.Dodds **The Greeks and the Irrational** (University of California Press, California).